Dracfo/rytoastplanner/README.md

 View the [CHANGELOG](CHANGELOG.md)

 Future Features:
-- Ability to add and edit individual events at a meeting.
 - Calendar page to see all meetings at a glance and add them to the user's 3rd party calendar.
 - A panel for executives to manage members' accounts.
 - Printer-friendly individual meeting view
 - Printer-friendly spreadsheet view
 - Ability to create and manage new Toastmasters Clubs
+- Ability for a user to manage their profile (Username, email, password, image, etc)